If you are a brewery or brewpub located in Colorado, we hope that you will consider joining the Colorado Brewers Guild today!

 CBG dues are tax deductible as a business expense, not as a charitable contribution.

 U.S. law requires businesses to report the lobbying portion of their trade association dues as an after tax expense.
-We estimate that the portion of your dues that is NOT tax deductible ranges from 20-30%.
+We estimate that the portion of your dues that is NOT tax deductible is usually 30%.
 We will send out a notice at the end of each year with the exact percentage.